Enhanced Gravitational Effects of Radiation and Cosmological Implications: Concluding remarks and prospects

 \section{Concluding remarks and prospects}

-In this work we have revisited the determinant-based extension of matter-gravity coupling, originally proposed in the astrophysical context of compact stars by one of us with a collaborator \cite{azridet}, and explored its consequences for cosmology.
+In this work, we revisited the class of gravity–matter couplings constructed from the determinant of the matter energy–momentum tensor, originally introduced in the astrophysical context of compact stars by one of us and a collaborator \cite{azridet}, and examined their implications for cosmology.
 The central feature of this construction is the dependence on the determinant of the stress-energy tensor, which is particularly sensitive to pressure.
 As a result, the modification becomes relevant in relativistic regimes, while leaving nonrelativistic epochs largely unaffected.

-We have shown that in the early universe the stress-energy-determinant coupling selectively influences the radiation-dominated era, providing a correction to the early expansion rate without invoking additional fields beyond the Standard Model particle content.
+We showed that, in the early universe, the stress-energy-determinant coupling selectively influences the radiation-dominated era, providing a correction to the early expansion rate without invoking additional fields beyond the Standard Model particle content.
 This distinguishes the framework from other stress-energy–based extensions, such as couplings to its trace or its quadratic terms which generically affect both relativistic and nonrelativistic components \cite{traceT,Tsquare,Tsquare2,Tsquare3}.
 The determinant structure therefore offers a natural mechanism to alter early-universe dynamics while preserving the standard cosmological evolution at later times.

-We have presented a detailed derivation of both the background evolution and the linear perturbation dynamics within the framework we refer to as enhanced gravitational effects of radiation.
-As a specific realization, we examined the scale-independent model and showed that, for constrained values of the dimensionless couplings to photons and neutrinos, the scenario preserves the successful predictions of primordial nucleosynthesis, thus remaining consistent with one of the most stringent early-universe probes.
-In addition, we addressed the Hubble tension in terms of the sound horizon, providing analytic estimates of how an increased early-time Hubble constant can be achieved through a reduction of the sound horizon induced by the enhanced gravitational effects of radiation.
+We presented a detailed derivation of both the background evolution and the linear perturbation dynamics within the framework we refer to as \textit{enhanced gravitational effects of radiation}.
+As a specific realization, we confronted the scale-free model with current cosmological data from \textit{Planck}, ACT, SPT-3G, DESI DR2, Pantheon+, and lensing measurements via a full Markov Chain Monte Carlo analysis.
+The resulting constraints demonstrate that the enhanced radiation-gravity couplings provide a statistically viable fit to all datasets and yield a modest reduction of the Hubble tension, comparable to scenarios featuring additional fluid-like radiation.
+The preferred region of parameter space remains compatible with BBN limits and exhibits a clear degeneracy structure that interpolates between $N_\text{eff}$ and SIDR models.